Last updated on May 29th, 2022

 More info: Hiva Oa Travel Guide

 At an elevation of 899 meters, Mount Rotui towers between Moorea’s twin bays to give the island its heart shape when viewed from the air.
-Moorea is and island that has something for everybody, including many hikes.
-The challenging hike to the top of Mount Rotui affords breathtaking views of the lagoon and the deep bays.
-Even if you don’t make it all the way to the summit, the hike is still worthwhile as the views get better and better with every slight gain in elevation.
+Moorea is an island that has something for everybody, including many hikes.
+The challenging hike to the summit of Mount Rotui affords breathtaking views of the lagoon and the deep bays.
+Even if you don’t make it to the top, the hike is still worthwhile as the views get better and better with every slight gain in elevation.

 More info: Moorea Travel Guide

-Back on the sacred island of Raiatea, the hike to the Temahani Plateau is undertaken by hikers on the hunt to spot one of the rarest flowers in the world.
+Back on the sacred island of Raiatea, the hike to the Temehani Plateau is undertaken by hikers on the hunt to spot one of the rarest flowers in the world.
 The hand-shaped tiare apetahi only grows on Raiatea and only on this plateau, puzzling botanists who have unsuccessfully attempted to transplant the flower to other habitats.
-Local legend says that a long time ago, a beautiful woman named Apetahi fell in love with a local prince who had to leave the island on a royal quest.
-Waiting in vain on the summit of the plateau to scout for her lover’s returning boat, she could no longer overcome the burden, eventually cutting her arm off and planting it in the ground before jumping into the abyss.
-Out sprung the beautiful flower, with five petals in the shape of a hand.
-Apart from spotting the flower, the hike is filled with panoramic views and lava tubes.
+Local legend says that a beautiful woman named Apetahi fell in love with a local prince who had to leave the island on a royal quest a long time ago.
+Waiting in vain on the plateau’s summit to scout for her lover’s returning boat, she could no longer overcome the burden, eventually cutting her arm off and planting it in the ground before jumping into the abyss.
+Out sprung the beautiful flower with five petals in the shape of a hand.
+The hike is filled with panoramic views and lava tubes, apart from spotting the flower.

 More info: Top 10 Things to do in Raiatea & Tahaa

-At an elevation of 437m, Mount Hiro is the highest peak in the Austral Island’s Raivavae and climbing its summit is one of the best hikes in French Polynesia.
-It’s a short but challenging hike to reach the ridgeline but, once at the top, the views just don’t get any better than this.
-Carefully make your way to the summit of Mount Hiro and be sure to bring whatever is needed in order to comfortably spend a few hours up here as you simply won’t want to head back down.
+At an elevation of 437m, Mount Hiro is the highest peak in the Austral Island’s Raivavae.
+Ascending its summit is one of the best hikes in French Polynesia.
+It’s a short but challenging hike to reach the ridgeline, but the views don’t get any better than this once at the top.
+So carefully make your way to the summit of Mount Hiro, and be sure to bring whatever you need to comfortably spend a few hours up here as you won’t want to head back down.

 More info: Austral Islands Travel Guide

-Hard-to-reach Ua Pou island in the northern Marquesas Islands is a hiker’s paradise.
+Hard-to-reach Ua Pou in the northern Marquesas Islands is a hiker’s paradise.
 The island’s missile-like basalt pinnacles beckon the visitor to head to its center for a close inspection.
 With the help of a guide, you’ll begin the hike somewhere in the thick rainforest among wild citrus trees and vanilla.
-The sharp ascent then begins to the base of Poumaka, one of the tallest pinnacles on the island.
+The sharp ascent to the base of Poumaka – one of the tallest pinnacles on the island- then begins.
 After enjoying the views, it’s back down via a forest of massive pandanus.
 But that’s not where the adventure ends.
-To wrap things off before lunch, a slight detour is taken to magical Vaiea Waterfall for a refreshing dip.
+To wrap things off before lunch, take a slight detour to the magical Vaiea Waterfall for a refreshing dip.

 More info: Ua Pou Travel Guide

-From one legend to another, when Hiro and his band of thieves sneaked from Raiatea to steal Mount Rotui, they woke up the Tahitian warrior Pai, who through his spear from Tahiti to chase them away.
+From one legend to another, when Hiro and his band of thieves sneaked from Raiatea to steal Mount Rotui, they woke up the Tahitian warrior Pai, who chased them away by lodging his spear from Tahiti.
 His spear made a hole through the top of Moua Puta, eventually landing in Raiatea.
-Better known as “the pierced mountain” Moua Puta rises to a height of 830 meters and is considered the most challenging hike in Moorea.
+Better known as “the pierced mountain,” Moua Puta rises to a height of 830 meters and is considered the most challenging hike in Moorea.
 Hiking to its summit with local certified guides is rewarded by some of the finest 360-degree views in the South Pacific.